openthread/openthread/src/cli/README.md

 ### childsupervision interval \<interval\>

-Set the Child Supervision Interval value.
-This command can only be used with FTD devices.
+Set the Child Supervision interval value on the child.

 ```bash
 > childsupervision interval 30